 Philadelphia Paramedic Schools

-Those interested in becoming paramedics in the Philadelphia area have three school options within about a half-hour drive of the city's center.
+Those interested in becoming paramedics in the Philadelphia area have two school options within about a half-hour drive of the city's center.
 Explore this article to find out about the courses and field experiences available through these institutions.
-Be sure to check out the table of statistics on the profiled schools too.
+Be sure to check out the table of statistics on the profiled schools, too.

 - Delaware County Community College offers a paramedic associate's degree program that allows students to take classes at the college and gain hands-on experience in a functioning emergency care environment.
 The campus is roughly 15 miles from downtown Philadelphia.